-Stockholders' Rights not in Notices of stockholders' meeting, together with the definitive information statement, are distributed no later than 15 business days before the meeting.
+Stockholders' Rights under Stockholders' Rights not in Right to receive notices of meetings in accordance with the By-laws, which in turn, sets a 15-day rule for the delivery of the notice.
+Notices of stockholders' meeting, together with the definitive information statement, are distributed no later than 15 business days before the meeting.
 The notice and agenda are also published in newspapers of general circulation.
 In 2017, the notice of the annual stockholders' meeting held on May 16, 2017, together with the Definitive Information Statement, was released on April 7, 2017, 39 days before the meeting.
 And while not a legal requirement, the notice and the agenda of the meeting were also published in The Manila Bulletin and The Philippine Star on April 11, 2017 and April 12, 2017, respectively.
 In 2016, the notice of the annual stockholders' meeting held on May 17, 2016, together with the Definitive Information Statement, was released on April 8, 2015, 39 days before the meeting.
-And while not a legal requirement, the notice and the agenda of the meeting were also published in The Manila Bulletin a Philippine Star on April 10, 2016 and A 2016, respectively.
+And while not a legal requirement, the notice and the agenda of the meeting were also published in The Manila Bulletin and The Philippine Star on April 10, 2016 and April 11 2016, respectively.
 In 2015, the notice, agenda and the Definitive Information Statement for the 2015 annual stockholders' meeting scheduled on May 19, 2015 were released to the stockholders on April 17, 2015, 32 days before the meeting.
 Moreover the notice and agenda were published on April 19, 2015 in The Philippine Star and The Manila Bulletin.
 Right to attend stockholders' meetings The stockholders of the Company are given the opportunity to directly ask Management and the Board during the open forum at stockholders' meetings in accordance with the guidelines set by the Company and announced at the start of the meetings

-Dividends (updated pursuant to the SEC Form 17-Cs dated August 7, 2014, November 7, 2014, March 17, 2015 August 10, 2015 March 25, 2016, August 8, 2016, March 14, 2017 and August 10, 2017 filed by the Company)
+Dividends (updated pursuant to the SEC Form 17-Cs dated August 7, 2014, November 7, 2014, March 17, 2015 August 10, 2015 March 25, 2016, August 8, 2016 and March 14, 2017 filed by the Company)